Men’s Shelter Foundation Repairs Complete

-The Britton-Fuller Family Center is now posting its first annual report card.
-Since accepting the first clients in May 2016, the new center has housed 28 families, comprised of 109 individuals and has provided more than 4000 bednights of shelter for those formerly homeless individuals.
+The Britton-Fuller Family Center is now posting its first full annual report card.
+Opening in May 2016, the new center housed 95 individuals and provided 5045 bednights of shelter for those formerly homeless individuals during 2017, its first full year of operation.
 Since the center opened, not one family who has exited the program has re-entered another shelter according to the Homelessness Management Information System.

 Beaconlaw-ExxonMobil Legal Clinics Held at the Shelter Offices

 After months of planning, BAHS hosted a legal team consisting of attorneys and paralegals from Beaconlaw and ExxonMobil offices in Baytown.
 Eleven clients met with attorneys in September 2015, and nine more in November, to discuss various legal issues that had become barriers to gaining employment or housing.
 The concept is for the ExxonMobil legal staff to meet with the clients initially, with Leslie Ginzel of Beaconlaw providing any follow up services that are needed.
 These legal clinics are scheduled to be held every two months for the next year at the Britton-Fuller Family Center.